A. Overview of the Job Search Check-In Assignment

 Admin Report Options (frequency and format of reports)

-Ref Image 9: Highlights the Review section, before the Assignment is deployed.,
+Ref Image: Highlights the Review section, before the Assignment is deployed.

-If you need to make changes, click Back to return to the relevant section.
+If you need to make changes, click Back to return to the relevant sections.

 If everything looks correct, click Deploy to launch the assignment.

-⚠️ Important: Once you click Deploy, you will not be able to make any further changes to the assignment.
+⚠️ Important: Once you click Deploy, not all fields can be edited.
 Double‑check all details before finalizing.

-Once the Assignment has been created you have two options to include Students in the assignment.
+Once the Assignment has been created, you have two options for including Students in the assignment.

 Option 1: Share a direct link for Students to join the assignment.